sailfish-team/sailfish/doc/running_simulations.rst

     from sailfish.controller import LBSimulationController
     from sailfish.lb_single import LBFluidSim

-The :mod:`controller` module contains a class which will drive our simulation described in the :class:`LDCSim` class based on :mod:`lb_single` module.
+The :mod:`controller` module contains a class which will drive our simulation.
 The :mod:`geo_block` module contains classes used to describe the geometry of the simulation and is used to define the boundary and initial conditions.
-The last module :mod:`geo` determines the decompositon of the simulation area into subdomains.

 Each single fluid Sailfish simulation is represented by a class derived from :class:`lb_single.LBFluidSim`.